gabriela-framework/gabriela/docs/README.md

     dependencies: [userServiceDefinition, commentServiceDefinition, rmqServiceDefinition],
     mediator: {
         /**
-        *  This example assumes that you already has a UserService, CommentService
+        *  This example assumes that you already have a UserService, CommentService
         *  and an RmqService defined.
         *
         *  As you can see, we have transferred the logic of sending events